Rublood: Biography

-Rublood have risen from the ashes of the band Dark Star, dedicated to gothic metal.
+Rublood descended from the band Dark Star, dedicated to gothic metal.
 The disbandment leads the singer Ruben Roll to find new musicians with whom he can create a style aimed towards contemporary and innovative sounds, thanks to electronic instrumentation.
 In 2010 they recorded their first demo, Generation Rublood.
 Inspired by the atmospheric sounds of bands like Rammstein, Depeche Mode and Deathstars, Rublood created their ownunique mix and a new method to conceive dark and poetic music.
 One of the band’s strengths, on the live scene, are the choreographies created by their dancers, the Rubladies, who delight the audience with their magnificent gothic spectacle.
 In October 2013 they released their first full-length Star Vampire through Bakerteam Records.

 Shortly thereafter they are noticed by the production of the film Studio Illegale (released in cinema in February 2013 by Warner Bros.) in which, as well as to include one of their songs on the soundtrack, also appear as actors.
 They turn their first video clip for the song "Through The Looking-Glass" with Moviedel Productions and directed by Maurizio Del Piccolo.

 They turn their second videoclip for the song "Electro Starfuckers" always with Moviedel Productions and always directed by Maurizio Del Piccolo.